What Determines How Long Benzodiazepines Stay In Your System?

 - OR -

-Your body works as a cohesive system and as it metabolizes a drug, the byproducts are spread all over.
+Your body works as a cohesive system and, as it metabolizes a drug, the byproducts of metabolism are spread all over.
 In order to test different parts of the body, organizations implement several types of tests.

 |Saliva Testing||Accuracy is best within hours of drug consumption, but falls quickly after more than 12 hours pass.
 Regarded as less invasive than urine testing.|